gruntjs/grunt-contrib-qunit/README.md

 ### Usage examples

 #### Wildcards
 In this example, `grunt qunit:all` will test all `.html` files in the test directory _and all subdirectories_.
 First, the wildcard is expanded to match each individual file.
-Then, each matched filename is passed to [PhantomJS][] (one at a time).
+Then, each matched filename is passed to [Chrome][] (one at a time).

 ```js
 // Project configuration.